qxlsz/game_of_thrones/README.rst

 Source code & Development:
     https://github.com/qxlsz/game_of_thrones

-A Python library for gameofthrones fans
+A Python library for gameofthrones fans.
+Requirements Python>=3.4

 Cheers to @jeffreylancaster for GoT character info.